The Salvation Army Adult Rehabilitation Center – Birmingham

 ABOUT THE SALVATION ARMY ADULT REHABILITATION CENTER – TUCSON

-For more than 100 years, the Salvation Army’s Adult Rehabilitation Centers (ARCs) have offered residential treatment services free of charge to adults struggling with chemical dependency.
-In Arizona, there are only four organizations that offer services for free.
-The Tucson, Ariz., location offers emotional, spiritual, and social assistance for men and women.
-Detox services are not offered onsite.
-However, the center can make arrangements with community partners before admittance, if detox is necessary.
+For over a century, the Salvation Army’s Adult Rehabilitation Centers (ARCs) have offered residential treatment services at no cost to adults struggling with chemical dependency.
+In Arizona, only four organizations offer free services.
+The Tucson, Ariz., location provides emotional, spiritual, and social assistance for both men and women.
+Onsite detox services are not available, but the center can arrange for detox through community partners prior to admission if needed.

 TREATMENT & ASSESSMENT

-The treatment program at The Salvation Army Adult Rehabilitation Center (SAARC) in Tucson is faith-based focusing on Christian beliefs.
-Clients are required to take part in Christianity-influenced treatment methods including worship services and mentorship, although clients of any faith can participate.
-Throughout treatment, clients will participate in worship services, Bible study, and non-religious activities including vocational training and work therapy.
+The treatment program at The Salvation Army Adult Rehabilitation Center (SAARC) in Tucson is faith-based, focusing on Christian beliefs.
+All clients are required to participate in Christianity-influenced treatment methods, including worship services and mentorship, although individuals of any faith may take part.
+Treatment includes worship services, Bible study, and non-religious activities such as vocational training and work therapy.

-Vocational training is provided through the organization’s work therapy program.
-Only 38.6% of U.S. treatment facilities offer some form of job training.
-Clients work in the Salvation Army’s Thrift Stores as cashiers, floor staff, and warehouse staff members.
-This serves as a place to learn new job skills, a way to work through treatment with productive activities, and a way of supporting the program.
+Vocational training is provided through the organization’s work therapy program, which is only offered by 38.6% of treatment facilities in the U.S. Clients work in the Salvation Army’s Thrift Stores in various positions, gaining new job skills, engaging in productive activities during treatment, and supporting the program.

-To be admitted into the Tucson ARC treatment program, individuals must have a clean drug test and pass a breathalyzer test.
-Best-rehabs.com feedback suggested treatment lasted longer than 90 days, making it one of Arizona’s 73 long-term treatment programs.
-Clients are provided with free housing, meals, and transportation between the facility and work.
+To be admitted into the Tucson ARC treatment program, individuals must pass a clean drug test and breathalyzer test.
+Treatment typically lasts over 90 days, making it one of Arizona’s 73 long-term treatment programs.
+Clients receive free housing, meals, and transportation between the facility and work.

-The Tucson ARC’s faith-based treatment program emphasizes spiritual wholeness as the key to sustained recovery.
-Along with participation in spiritual activities, such as worship services and Bible Study, residents also participate in individual and group therapy sessions.
+The Tucson ARC’s faith-based treatment program emphasizes spiritual wholeness as essential for sustained recovery.
+Alongside spiritual activities such as worship services and Bible study, residents also participate in individual and group therapy sessions.

-To ensure residents are equipped for self-sufficient living once discharged, the Tucson ARC also emphasizes work as a key component to rehabilitation.
-All residents receive various work therapy assignments as part of their treatment.
-Recreational activities also factor into treatment.
+Equipping residents for self-sufficient living upon discharge, the Tucson ARC also emphasizes work as a key component of rehabilitation.
+All residents engage in various work therapy assignments as part of their treatment, and recreational activities are also incorporated into the program.

 STAFF CREDENTIALS

-The staff at the SAARC is comprised of counselors and group leaders.
-Administrative specialists help run the stores, and many of the programs offered by the Salvation Army are run by volunteers.
-Some of these volunteers serve as mentors to other participants in the program.
-The sole alum polled by Best-rehabs.com to date rated staff’s level of experience and training four out of five stars.
+The SAARC staff includes counselors, group leaders, and administrative specialists who support the functioning of the stores.
+Many of the Salvation Army’s programs are run by volunteers, some of whom serve as mentors to other participants in the program.
+The only surveyed alum to date rated the staff’s level of experience and training as four out of five stars.

 ACCOMMODATIONS & AMENITIES

-There is currently no information provided by the facility regarding its living arrangements and related offerings.
-However, the sole alum polled by Best-rehabs.com to date gave four stars for the facility’s overall cleanliness and upkeep.
+There is currently no information available regarding the facility’s living arrangements and related offerings.
+However, the only surveyed alum to date rated the facility’s overall cleanliness and upkeep as four stars.

 WHAT ALUMNI SAY

-On Google reviews, Salvation Army Tucson received an average of five out of five stars from five reviewers to date.[1]
-Three of the five reviews indicated that the program was life-changing or life-saving.
+On Google reviews, Salvation Army Tucson received a five-star average rating from five reviewers to date.[1]
+Three out of five reviews mentioned that the program was life-changing or life-saving.

 WHAT FRIENDS & FAMILY SAY

-While Best-rehabs.com has yet to receive feedback from loved ones to date, one reviewer on Google wrote: “This place saved my brother’s life.
+While no feedback is available from loved ones to date, a reviewer on Google stated, “This place saved my brother’s life.
 Now he works there.
 Thank you.!!”

 WHAT STAFF SAY

-On Indeed, Salvation Army Adult Rehabilitation Center, as a whole, earned an average rating of 3.8 out of five stars from 101 reviewers to date.[2]
-While employees noted mediocre pay and a lack of advancement opportunities, most indicated that it was a “great place to work.”
+On Indeed, the Salvation Army Adult Rehabilitation Center received an average rating of 3.8 out of five stars from 101 reviewers to date.[2]
+While some employees mentioned low pay and limited advancement opportunities, most described it as a great place to work.

 FINANCING

-Residential treatment at the Tucson ARC is free of charge since it is supported by donations as well as the profits from the thrift stores.
+Residential treatment at the Tucson ARC is provided free of charge, supported by donations and proceeds from the thrift stores.

 CONCLUSION

-The Salvation Army continuously provides support for people in need through various programs.
-In many cases, the organization focuses on disenfranchised communities.
-To help, the Salvation Army provides assistance with school supplies and meals for children, as well as trying to bring awareness to the issues faced by people with few if any resources.
+The Salvation Army continuously provides support to individuals in need through various programs, often focusing on disenfranchised communities.
+The organization offers assistance with school supplies and meals for children, while also raising awareness about the challenges faced by individuals with limited resources.

 [1] GoogleReviews